Connect with us

 Hunting continued despite the creation of the Ouadi Rime-Ouadi Achim Faunal Reserve in the 1970s.
 After the reserve was created, the Saharan government broke out into civil war and the Scimitar-horned Oryx population became threatened.

-READ ALSO: All The Facts & Info You Need To Know About Vietnamese Mossy Frog
+READ ALSO: All the Facts & Info You Need to Know About Eld's Deer

 Extensive research has indicated that oryx disperse after release, with ranging animals exploring a larger area than posted oryx.
 The penned oryx, by contrast, remained within a relatively small area after release, and their visits to the novel territory were less frequent.